 - Worker Rights

-Groups selected for the Incubator Project will receive:
+Groups selected for the Incubator Project received:

 - A seed grant of $5,000 to be used over 18 months for legal fees, web development, meeting and travel costs, and other start-up costs;